Fr. Frog's E-mail Philosophy

 - If you are a member of a group or forum do not forward

-messages to those outside of the group without first obtaining permission
+messages to anyone outside of the group without first obtaining permission

 from the post's author.